 Speaking of replacing desktops, that’s one thing you’ll have to do less often with thin clients.
 Because thin clients utilise the power of the cloud, they don’t have to be upgraded every time a new operating system or program comes out.
 Our servers are not only upgraded constantly to keep them at the peak of performance, but they are also updated on a daily basis.
 So, you’re always getting the best performance possible and the latest security updates.
 A winning combination.

 By managing these processes, we can actually reduce the amount of downtime you would normally suffer due to software updates or hardware upgrades because we can schedule updates to occur out of hours.
 Plus, if your computer stops working for whatever reason, you’re not left out in the cold.
-You can use another computer to access your hosted desktop if necessary – just in case you have to access your data for a last minute change to a presentation or poster.
+You can use another computer to access your hosted desktop if necessary – just in case you have to access your data for a last-minute change to a presentation or poster.

 Old machines can be repurposed to work as thin clients

 But what if you’re a charity or a small startup?
 What if you’ve just invested in hardware?
-Well fear not, because we can convert new and old machines into thin clients as well.
+Well, fear not, because we can convert new and old machines into thin clients as well.
 Perhaps you could keep an old computer as a backup or as a guest computer.
 You can even set up personal laptops to be used as thin clients.
 So, if someone has to take a day off to look after their kids for instance, they can still work from the comfort of their own home.
 Some companies even reduce overheads by removing the office altogether.
 This kind of remote working means you can also hire talent from further afield, attracting the best talent possible.

 Not only can VDI help your business go green, but it can also save your company money at the same time.
 But did you know that being environmentally friendly can be good for business in more ways?
-Going green is proven to boost employee satisfaction and brand awareness which, when coupled with the money saving benefits, can give your business a competitive edge.
+Going green is proven to boost employee satisfaction and brand awareness which, when coupled with the money-saving benefits, can give your business a competitive edge.
 It’s a great PR piece and can really set you apart from the competition, which is especially helpful when your company is pitching for contracts.

 If your company is looking to reduce overheads and expenditure, improve productivity or future-proof its workforce, talk to Synextra, the Hosted Desktop specialists today.
 We can help your business go green.